Dawsatek22/TestbotV1/README.md

 # TestbotV1
-this is project is a project for fun if you are intrested the stl files and codes  are above.
+this project is a project for fun if you are interested the stl files and codes  are above.
+Video how to set it up is here in english: https://youtu.be/xeX80pSNm9s?si=mhessiIHxCkzA3E8